-This program has an early application deadline and fills on a first-come, first-served basis.
+This program has an early application deadline.
 Admission capacity is limited.

 What is unique about this program?